aboveyou00/gfn-compiler/CppCalc/LanguageSpec.md

 1. The integer literal value is 2147483648
 2. The integer literal is immediately preceded by an OperatorToken (-)
-3. There is no whitespace between the '-' character of the OperatorToken and the first character in the IntegerLiteralToken
+3. There are no characters between the '-' character of the OperatorToken and the first character in the IntegerLiteralToken
 4. The OperatorToken and IntegerLiteralToken would be interpreted by the parser as an UnaryExpressionSyntax.

 A few examples: